gaius-gracchus/KiwiFarmer/README.rst

 * make function and class input keyword arguments make more sense and be more consistent

+* add additional user fields for user blurb and location

 * expand unit tests

   * verify correctness of functions